 Getting enough magnesium may enhance the effectiveness of conventional treatment for the following conditions:

-Several studies show that intravenous (IV) magnesium and magnesium inhaled through a nebulizer can help treat acute attacks of asthma in children 6 - 18 years of age, as well as adults.
+Several studies show that intravenous (IV) magnesium and magnesium inhaled through a nebulizer can help treat acute attacks of asthma in adults and children, 6 to 18 years of age.
 But there is no evidence that taking oral magnesium helps control asthma symptoms.
-Low levels of magnesium may increase risk of developing asthma.
-A population based clinical study of more than 2,500 children 11 - 19 years of age found that low dietary magnesium intake may be associated with risk of asthma.
-The same was found in a group of more than 2,600 adults 18 - 70 years of age.
+Low levels of magnesium may increase the risk of developing asthma.
+A population-based clinical study of more than 2,500 children, 11 to 19 years of age, found that low dietary magnesium intake may be associated with the risk of asthma.
+The same was found in a group of more than 2,600 adults, 18 to 70 years of age.

 Inadequate magnesium appears to reduce serotonin levels, and antidepressants have been shown to raise brain magnesium.
-A 2008 study found that magnesium was as effective as the tricyclic antidepressants in treating depression among people with diabetes.
+One study found that magnesium was as effective as tricyclic antidepressants in treating depression among people with diabetes.

-People who have type 2 diabetes often have low levels of magnesium in the blood.
-A large clinical study of over 2,000 people found that getting more magnesium in the diet may help protect against developing type 2 diabetes.
-Some -- though not all -- studies suggest that taking magnesium supplements may help blood sugar control and insulin sensitivity in people with diabetes or prediabetes.
+People who have type 2 diabetes often have low blood levels of magnesium.
+A large clinical study of more than 2,000 people found that getting more magnesium in the diet may help protect against type 2 diabetes.
+Some studies suggest that taking magnesium supplements may help blood sugar control and insulin sensitivity in people with diabetes or prediabetes.

 One study suggests that taking magnesium may prevent temporary or permanent hearing loss due to very loud noise.